photoprism/photoprism-docs/docs/developer-guide/translations.md

 To add a new translation, open `translations.pot`, click on "Create New Translation" at the bottom, select the language, and start translating.
-When done, save the result as `*.po` file using the language locale as name.
+When done, save your translation as `*.po` file using the two-letter language locale as name.
+In addition, the new language needs to be added to the `Languages` function in `/frontend/src/options/options.js`.

 If you have a working development environment in place: